Flanders Park gets a place in Farmington 2020-21 budget

-Farmington city council members on Monday agreed to move the long-awaited Flanders Park project forward, with a combination of public and private funds.
+Farmington city council members on Monday agreed to move forward the long-awaited Flanders Park project with a combination of public and private funds.

 Supporters have raised $12,000 toward the cost of playground equipment on the former Flanders Elementary School site in the area of Flanders and Meadowlark Streets.
 Developed in 2017 as part of a new subdivision, the park was set to use equipment from the school, but that failed to meet safety standards.